shinyoyo/webMAN-MOD/README.md

 - All the documentation on *http://www.psdevwiki.com*, and to all the devs who contributed
 - Cobra team, for their work and sharing cobra source code in public
 - Deank as the creator of webMAN
-- Aldostools for all his works on this project!
+- aldostools for all his works on this project!
 - Zar my mate since the first day :)
 - NzV for Ps3mapi, Mamba prxloader
 - OsirisX for PS3XPAD